ottolote/TTK4145/exercises/Ex02-Bottlenecks/README.md

 First some theory.
 What is:
  - An atomic operation?
+    - **An atomic operation is an operation which completes in one step compared to other threads.
+That way the atomic operation cannot be interfered with mid operation by other threads**
  - A semaphore?
+    - **A semaphore is a variable or an abstract data type for controlling access to a resource.
+A common simple implementation is a counting semaphore where processes can increment or decrement the semaphore and it's value is used to control access**
  - A mutex?
+    - **A mutex is a variable or abstract datatype for controlling access to a resource but differs from a semaphore in that it locks or unlocks a resource thereby making it `mutually exclusive` to processes.
+A semaphore with a max count of 1 can be considered a mutex.**
  - A critical section?
+    - **A critical section is a part of a program which requires mutual exclusion of access and cannot be concurrently executed by more than one of the programs processes.**

 ___